nolotiro/nolotiro.org/README.md

 You need to install [VirtualBox] and [Vagrant]:

-Then from the root directory of the project, execute:
+Then from the root directory of the project, execute

 ```
 vagrant up
  ```

-When finished, you need to log in to the virtual machine with the command:
+When finished, you need to log in to the virtual machine with the command

 ```
 vagrant ssh

 ```

-Finally you should start the application server:
+Finally you should start the application server

 ```
 cd /vagrant